The courts and mental health

 What happens if I'm sent to hospital?

-- whether you're unfit to plead, or
+- Whether you're unfit to plead

-- what your sentence should be.
+- What your sentence should be

 The courts can only do this if they have evidence from a doctor that: